-Clotho, Lachesis, and Atropos determined the quality, length, and end of a mortal life.
-Their influence began when Clotho began to weave the thread of life on her spindel, with the other two Moirai falling in line.
+Clotho, Lachesis, and Atropos determined the quality, length, and end of mortal life.
+Their influence began when Clotho began to weave the thread of life on her spindle, with the other two Moirai falling in line.

 Furthermore, as triple goddesses, they represented three uniquely different things.
 While together they were inescapable destiny, each of the Fates individually represented stages of one’s life.